 Upon acceptance into the VN program, students will be required to complete a criminal background check with fingerprints and drug screen through the college-approved agency at the student's expense.
-A student with a positive criminal background screen is eligible to be considered for full acceptance and enrollment in the VN program if:
+A student with a satisfactory criminal background screen is eligible to be considered for full acceptance and enrollment in the VN program if:

-- 1. The student has previously submitted a Declaratory Order to the Texas Board of Nursing (BON) - 2.
+- 1. The student has previously submitted a Declaratory Order to the Texas Board of Nursing (BON) and - 2.
 Received BON verification of eligibility for future licensure as a Licensed Vocational Nurse

-A person who has been convicted of, or received a deferred order with or without adjudication of guilt for a crime other than a minor traffic violation or minor in possession or treated for certain mental illnesses and/or chemical dependency within the last five years must contact the BON to determine eligibility to take the NCLEX-PN.
+A person who has been convicted of, or received a deferred order with or without adjudication of guilt for a crime other than a minor traffic violation or minor in possession or treated for certain mental illnesses and/or chemical dependency within the last five (5) years must contact the BON to determine eligibility to take the NCLEX-PN.

-Applicants must submit the following by the last Thursday of March:
+Applicants must submit the following by the third Thursday of April:

 - 1. Applicants must meet the admission requirements to WCJC, be a high-school graduate, or have satisfactory scores on the test of General Education Development (GED).
 Admission to WCJC is a separate process from admission to the nursing program.
 Applicants must be eligible to register for courses at WCJC in order to be considered for admission. - 2.
 Entrance test scores: All students applying for the Vocational Nursing program are required to be TSI satisfied.
-TEAS V scores must be submitted with a minimum reading score of 65% and a minimum score of 65% in math.
-The TEAS score must be from the last two years. - 3.
+TEAS scores must be submitted with a minimum reading score of 65% and a minimum score of 65% in math.
+The TEAS score must be from the last two (2) years. - 3.
 Completed application to the VN program. - 4.
 Transcripts from all colleges attended, including WCJC. - 5.
-Completed Questionnaire form. - 6.
 Proof of completion of Hepatitis B vaccine series: The Texas Department of State Health Services (DSHS) requires all nursing students provide proof of completion of the Hepatitis B immunization series or provide proof of immunity before being allowed to administer patient care.
-Since students begin to administer patient care in November, all applicants are required to provide proof of completion of at least the first two shots with proof of the third shot by November 1.
+Since students begin to administer patient care in November, all applicants are required to provide proof of completion of at least the first two (2) shots with proof of the third shot by November 1.

 This proof must accompany the application.
-The series of three shots takes 6 months to complete.
+The series of three shots takes six (6) months to complete.

-- 7. Applicants will be exempt from VNSG 1320 if they have: - Taken BIOL 2401, 2402, and 1322 and passed with at least a "B" AND - Passed the VNSG 1320 Final Exam with a 75% or higher. - Applicants testing for exemption must contact the program and make an appointment.
-Testing must be completed by August 1. - 8.
-Applicants will be exempted from VNSG 1133 if they have: - Taken PSYC 2314 and passed with at least a "B" AND - Passed the VNSG 1133 Final Exam with a 75% or higher. - Applicants testing for exemption must contact the program and make an appointment.
-Testing must be completed by August 1. - 9.
-Conditions for full acceptance are contingent upon: - Completion of a satisfactory criminal background check and negative drug screen; both at the student's expense through a college-approved agency.
-Estimated cost of the criminal background check is \$54.00 and the drug screen is \$44.00. - Completion of the VN Program Health Data form and submission of documents as specified. - Documentation of required immunizations and titers diphtheria-tetanus, Hepatitis B, measles, mumps, rubella, varicella, and meningitis, and documentation of immunity or exemption. - Documentation of a TB skin test positive results will require follow-up. - Documentation of current certification in American Heart Association Healthcare Provider CPR. - Documentation of a clear background check, operations outcome letter, enforcement outcome letter, or eligibility order from the Texas Board of Nursing. - All conditions for full acceptance must be completed by the first day of class.
+- 6. Conditions for full acceptance are contingent upon: - Completion of a satisfactory criminal background check and negative drug screen; both at the student's expense through a college-approved agency.
+Estimated cost of the criminal background check is \$54.00 and the drug screen is \$44.00. - Completion of the VN Program Health Data form and submission of documents as specified. - Documentation of required immunizations and titers Tetanus, Diphtheria & Pertussis (Tdap), Hepatitis B, MMR (measles, mumps, rubella), varicella, and documentation of immunity or exemption. - Documentation of an annual TB skin test positive results will require follow-up. - Documentation of current CPR certification by the American Heart Association in Basic Life Support for Healthcare Providers. - Documentation of a clear background check, operations outcome letter, enforcement outcome letter, or eligibility order from the Texas Board of Nursing. - All conditions for full acceptance must be completed by the first day of class.